SWIFT Full Form-Society for Worldwide Inter bank Financial Telecommunications

 The Society for Worldwide Interbank Financial Telecommunications (SWIFT) is a globally recognized network that enables secure and standardized financial transactions between banks and financial institutions.
 Established in 1973, SWIFT provides a reliable, efficient, and secure messaging system for facilitating international payments and financial communications.

-With over 11,000 financial institutions across 200+ countries, SWIFT is the backbone of the global banking system, ensuring seamless communication between banks for fund transfers, securities trading, and other financial services.
+With over 11,000 financial institutions across 200+ countries, SWIFT is the backbone of the global banking system, ensuring seamless communication for fund transfers, securities trading, and other financial services.

 This article explores SWIFT’s role, operational structure, benefits, challenges, and its impact on international banking.